 - For a great time of fellowship, invite families to bring a snack or beverage that they’re thankful to share.

-- Families can also bring board games for all ages and set them up for everyone to enjoy.
+- Families can also bring board games for all ages and set them up for everyone to enjoy at the Thanksgathering.
 Charades is a fun game for several families to play together.
 Have a couple of easels set up so people can play Pictionary.

 - Set up an area with arts and crafts supplies for younger kids.

 - Encourage people to mingle and visit with one another.
-This is a great time for your family members to get to know their church family.
+The Thanksgathering is a great time for your family members to get to know their church family.

 For more great ideas like this in every issue, subscribe today to Children’s Ministry Magazine!

-Need even more ideas for Thanksgiving to use in your children’s ministry?
+Need even more ideas for Thanksgiving, like this Thanksgathering, to use in your children’s ministry?
 Check out all the great ideas we have for you and your ministry!